What We Believe

 A Confessional Church

-Christ Reformed Baptist Church (CRBC) is a confessional church.
-As such, we adhere to a written confession of faith that we believe to be a good and accurate summary of the Bible’s teaching.
-Our confessional standard is the 1689 Baptist Confession of Faith (BCF), which Baptist historian, W. J. McGlothlin, rightly described as “the most influential and important of all Baptist Confessions.”
-We believe this standard contains carefully worded summaries of the contents of sacred Scripture.
-Acceptance of every confessional distinctive is not required for membership at CRBC.
-One may be a participating member of CRBC by affirming the evangelical distinctive that salvation is accomplished by grace alone through faith alone because of Christ alone.
-Nevertheless, the officers of CRBC must adhere to the system of Reformed doctrine taught by the 1689 BCF standards.
-The confession adopts a theology that may be defined as catholic, evangelical, and reformed.
+Christ Reformed Baptist Church (CRBC) is a confessional congregation.
+As such, we adhere to a written confession of faith that we believe contains carefully worded summaries of the contents of sacred Scripture.
+Our confessional standard is the Second London Baptist Confession (also known as the 1689 Baptist Confession of Faith), which Baptist historian, W. J. McGlothlin, rightly described as “the most influential and important of all Baptist Confessions.”1 Acceptance of every confessional distinctive is not required for membership at CRBC.
+We believe a confession should function as a guardrail, not as a straitjacket.
+This approach allows for a great deal of doctrinal diversity together with robust doctrinal confession.
+Nevertheless, the officers of CRBC must adhere to the system of Reformed doctrine taught by the Second London Baptist Confession standards.

-• This theology is catholic in that it reaffirms the doctrines of historic Christian orthodoxy such as those defined by the Apostles’ Creed and the great ecumenical councils of the first millennium of Christian history such as the Councils of Nicaea, Chalcedon, Constantinople, and others.
-These catholic doctrines include such affirmations as the Trinity, the deity of Christ, the atonement of Christ, and other doctrines that are integral to historic Christianity.
+This theology is catholic (meaning “universal”) in that it reaffirms the doctrines of historic Christian orthodoxy such as those defined by the Apostles’, Nicene, and Athanasian Creeds.
+These catholic doctrines include such affirmations as the Trinity, the deity of Christ, the atonement of Christ, and other doctrines that are integral to historic Christianity.2

-• This theology is evangelical in that it affirms with historic Protestantism such vital doctrines as Sola Scriptura and Sola Fide.
-Sola Scriptura means the Bible, as the inspired, infallible, and inerrant Word of God, is the sole written revelation that rules the faith and practice of the Christian community and alone can bind the conscience.
-Sola Fide refers to the doctrine of justification by faith alone whereby the believer is justified before God by the free grace of God by which He imputes the righteousness of Christ to the believer (Rom.
-5:18-19).
-The sole ground of our justification is the merit of Jesus, which is imputed to all who put their trust in Him.
+This theology is evangelical in that, along with historic Protestantism, it affirms such vital doctrines as sola Scriptura and sola fide.
+Sola Scriptura means the Bible, as the inspired, infallible, and inerrant Word of God, is the supreme authority for the faith and practice of the Christian community and alone can bind the conscience.
+Sola fide refers to the doctrine of justification by faith alone whereby the believer is justified before God as He imputes the righteousness of Christ to the believer.
+The sole ground of our justification is the merit of Jesus, which is imputed to all who put their trust in Him (Rom.
+3:21-26; 5:18-19).
 Though good works flow necessarily and immediately from all justified persons, these works are not the meritorious grounds of our justification (Eph.
-2:8-10).
+2:8-10).3

-• This theology is reformed in that the distinctive doctrines of the Protestant Reformers such as Martin Luther, Huldrych Zwingli, John Calvin, and John Knox, as well as of their successors in the Puritan tradition such as John Owen, Benjamin Keach, Jonathan Edwards, and Charles Spurgeon, are also embraced in a way that distinguishes the Reformed tradition from other Protestant bodies.
-Reformed theology places great emphasis on the doctrine of God, which doctrine is central to the whole of its theology.
-In a word, Reformed theology is God-centered.
-The structure of the biblical Covenant of Grace is the framework for this theology.
-The concept of God’s grace supplies the core of this theology.
+This theology is reformed in that the distinctive doctrines of the Protestant Reformers, as well as their successors in the Puritan tradition, are embraced in a way that distinguishes the Reformed tradition from other Protestant bodies.
+Reformed theology places great emphasis on the doctrine of God, which is central to the whole of its theology.
+In a word, Reformed theology is God-centered.4 The structure of the biblical Covenant of Grace is the framework for this theology.5 The concept of God’s grace supplies the core of this theology.

 The Solas of the Protestant Reformation

-• Sola Scriptura — The Bible is the sole written divine revelation and alone can bind the conscience of believers absolutely.
+Sola Scriptura — The Bible is the supreme authority for Christian faith and practice and alone can bind the conscience of believers absolutely.6

 Church Polity